Desires69/meteor-api/README.md

-Meteor API Snippets for the Atom Editor
+Meteor API for the Atom Editor
 =======================================

 Bring Isomorphic javascript to the editor with Meteor API snippets!